-- To ensure attendance meets the required standards - To make the Executive Headteacher (EHT) / Head of School (HoS) aware of any health issues that may be impacting on their ability to maintain good attendance and performance, including work related causes - To comply with the school's absence notification and certification requirements - To attend meetings in connection with the management of absence issues (i.e. return to work meetings, absence review meetings, Occupational Health appointments) - To maintain reasonable contact with the school and advise the school of alternative contact details if they are residing away from their usual address during their period of absence - To work with their EHT/HoS to identify support and strategies for improving attendance or facilitating a return to work.
+- To ensure attendance meets the required standards - To make the Headteacher aware of any health issues that may be impacting on their ability to maintain good attendance and performance, including work related casues - To comply with the school's absence notification and certification requirements - To attend meetings in connection with the management of absence issues (i.e. return to work meetings, absence review meetings, Occupational Health appointments) - To maintain reasonable contact with the school and advise the school of alternative contact details if they are residing away from their usual address during their period of absence - To work with their Headteacher to identify support and strategies for improving attendance or facilitating a return to work.